 • Industrial grade SEO - XML sitemaps, keywords, Open Graph, social media cards, ALT-tags, metadata.
 Search engines and social media platforms play really nice with Ghost, this drives more traffic.

 • Community.
-Built-in support for membership, paying subscribers and email lists.
-Integrations to maintain a sales funnel are available.
+Built-in support for membership, paying subscribers and newsletters.

 • Author friendly.
 Clean and smooth experience when creating content.
 Text, images, links, media.
 Then preview, publish & e-mail.
 Zero frustrations.